-Changes in regulations, or the regulatory environment, applicable to us or our media sources, third party publishers or clients could also have a material adverse effect on our business.
-For example, in March of 2023, the FCC issued a Report and Order and Further Notice of Public Rulemaking regarding Targeting and Eliminating Unlawful Text Messages.
-The proposed rules, among other things, would amend TCPA consent requirements to ban the practice of allowing a single consumer consent to be grounds for multiple marketers to deliver calls and text messages.
-If adopted, the proposed rules could have a material adverse impact on our media sources and our clients, especially smaller businesses, as these media sources and clients may not be able to continue to participate in, or may substantially reduce their participation in, the online advertising channel due to increased costs, technological compliance challenges and additional legal risks, including potential liabilities or claims relating to compliance.
-Decreased participation in online advertising by our media sources or clients as a result of the proposed rules could have a material adverse impact on our business, results of operation and financial condition, as it may reduce the availability to us of qualified inquiries.
-Moreover, our business could be materially and adversely affected directly by the FCC's proposed rules, as we also generate a substantial portion of our revenue from our own operation of websites to generate qualified inquiries.
-As of the date of this report, the FCC's proposed rules have been released for public comment only and have not been formally adopted.
-The final provisions and the timeline for its adoption are subject to changes and uncertainties.
-The final version of the FCC's proposed rules, if adopted, could contain additional provisions resulting in additional material adverse impacts on our business, including to our revenue and profitability.
-Additionally, compliance with the FCC's proposed rules, if adopted, and other future changes in laws may increase our compliance costs, and any failure by us or our media sources or clients to comply with such laws may subject us to significant liabilities.
+The rules could have a material adverse impact on our media sources and our clients, especially smaller businesses, as they may not be able to continue to participate in, or may substantially reduce their participation in, the online advertising channel due to increased costs, technological compliance challenges and additional legal risks, including potential liabilities or claims relating to compliance.
+Decreased participation in online advertising by our media sources or clients as a result of the rules could have a material adverse impact on our business, results of operation and financial condition, as it may reduce the availability to us of qualified inquiries.
+Moreover, our business could be materially and adversely affected directly by the FCC's rules, as we also generate a substantial portion of our revenue from our own operation of websites to generate qualified inquiries.
+While some of the rules become effective in 2025, recommendations for best practices from associations such as the Cellular Telecommunications Industry Association ("CTIA") may encourage mobile wireless carriers to require senders of SMS or text messages to comply with the amended rules ahead of the effective date.
+In addition, wireline and mobile wireless carriers or their service providers could elect to impose additional requirements, including with respect to prerecorded calls and the use of short codes and ten-digit long codes to transmit or receive text messages, which could have the effect of hindering our ability to contact consumers, which could have a material adverse effect on our business.
+The scope and application of these rules and related industry practices may be subject to changes and uncertainties.
+The operation of or compliance with the rules and related industry practices may decrease our revenues or increase our costs.
+In addition, any failure by us or our media sources or clients to comply with such laws and practices may subject us to significant liabilities.